CTDev1310/use-custom-reducer/README.md

-# This is how I use custome reducer to get API in ReactJS
+# This is how I use custom reducer to get API in ReactJS

 ## Create custom Reducer